brandur/org/fragments/monkeybrains.md

 it I had a mental shopping list of alternate service providers prepared and ready to go.
-As he left, he promised to add a ticket into their system for follow-up, and to do everything in their power for me, a little like a doctor might in hushed tones after telling someone that they were terminally ill.
+As he left, he promised to add a ticket into their system for follow-up, and to do everything in their power for me, a little like a doctor might in confidential tones after telling someone that they were terminally ill.

 As I was leaving the house this morning I got a surprising response on my support ticket: they'd been able to use equipment at their office to remotely